colebaril/Jobs/README.md

 # Job Application Tracker

-This Shiny app allows you to track your progress as you apply for jobs.
-It pulls data directly from Google Sheets using the `googlesheets4` package, processes the data, and presents key metrics and visualizations of your job application journey.
+This Shiny app allows me to track my progress as I apply for jobs.
+It pulls data directly from Google Sheets using the `googlesheets4` package, processes the data, and presents key metrics and visualizations of ny job application journey.

 The app is available [here](https://colewb.shinyapps.io/Job_Applications/).